Working with GeoSeries#

 {'map': <GeoAxes: xlabel='lon', ylabel='lat'>, 'leg': <Axes: >})

-All three sources of information may be combined, but the figure height will need to be enlarged manually to fit the legend:
+All three sources of information may be combined, but the figure height then needs to be enlarged manually to fit the legend.
+This is done via the figsize argument:

 pages2k.map(projection='Orthographic',hue='observationType',